Ellie

 Part 2.
 Allowing the port to go through the firewall

-After the setup of the Port Number for each PC, now we could allow the port to go through the Firewall so that we can connect successfully.
+After the setup of the port number for each PC, now we can allow the port to go through the Firewall so that we can connect successfully.

 Step 1.
 Press Win + R and type "control panel" and hit “OK”.